Unravelling some of the basics of a domain name, and why we need one for the internet.

 While being powerful workhorses domain names also represent our brand to the world.
 A domain name is both the medium, and the message.
 Choosing the right digital property may be the most important internet-related decision you will ever make.
 Nothing is more exciting than building on the perfect cornerstone to your online venture!

 New generic top-level domains have tailored extensions (like .ninja, .express, .one etc), rather than a "catch-all" legacy extension like .com or .net, and may favor a more specific niche.
-These domain names will gradually shake off the new and be simply known as next top-level domains (nexTLDs).
+These domain names will gradually shake off their newness and be simply known as next top-level domains (nexTLDs).

 People often ask which kind of domain name is best.
 The answer is simple: the best domain name is one which clearly shows your brand or intended purpose.
-A new gTLD domain has an edge over the legacy domains we are used to because they are shorter, more memorable and much more accurate.
+A nexTLD domain has an edge over the legacy domains we are used to because they are shorter, instantly memorable and attuned to our specialty or shtick.

-New gTLD domain names are distinguished from legacy domains in that both the left and the right of the dot are used- there is no wasted real estate!
-For example, this site, Genuine.Domains, takes advantage of the .domains extension which perfectly conveys the site's intended purpose.
+NexTLD domain names are distinguished from legacy domains in that both the left and the right of the dot are utilized- there is no wasted real estate!
+For example, this site, Genuine.Domains, takes advantage of the .domains extension which perfectly conveys the site's intended message.

-Technically, there isn't a way to buy a domain name forever because they are on a yearly lease from their respective registrar.
+There really isn't a way to buy a domain name forever because they are on a yearly lease from their respective registrar.
 But a registrant (the domain's owner) can own a domain name indefinitely by keeping up with the yearly renewal fee.
 Most registrars (a registrar is the company in charge of your domain name's registration, renewals and DNS) do offer renewals for up to 10 years in advance.
 Some registries (a registry is the entity in charge of an extension, such as .one or .com) also offer registrar services.
-The registry for the .to ccTLD (a ccTLD stands for country-code top-level domain, like .ca or .us)offers renewals for up 100 years in advance!
+The registry for the .to ccTLD(a ccTLD stands for country-code top-level domain, like .ca or .us) does offer renewals for up 100 years in advance!

-Each top-level domain (gTLDs, new gTLDs and ccTLDs) are maintained and serviced by a registry.
+Each top-level domain (gTLDs, nexTLDs and ccTLDs) are maintained and serviced by a registry.
 The registry receives registration information from each domain name registrar authorized to assign names in the corresponding TLD and publishes the information using a special lookup service, the WHOIS protocol.

 Today, the Internet Corporation for Assigned Names and Numbers (ICANN) manages the top-level development and architecture of the Internet namespace.
 Although registries operate their TLDs, it is ICANN whom authorizes the domain name registrars, through which domain names may be registered and reassigned.

 Nope.
-Your domain name is the beginning to a world of opportunity!
+Your domain name is the foundation to a world of opportunity!
 Embrace your inner domain, and make it genuine :)